Repository Explorer

 New user interface: Dashboard-UI implemented for Desktop

-QualiWare 10.10 introduces a whole set of purpose based Desktops each focusing on a dedicated subset of an architectural aspect, architectural framework or one or more areas within governance, risk or compliance.
+QualiWare 10.10 introduces a whole set of purpose-based Desktops, each focusing on a dedicated subset of an architectural aspect, architectural framework or one or more areas within governance, risk or compliance.

 The new set of desktops captures all relevant parts for your task at hand in each of the dedicated desktops, being it capability, application or process management, or documenting compliance for an ISO-standard or the new CSRD, NIS2, DORA, GDPR or other regulations.

-As a user you will typically only use one or a few of the desktops, and it is possible to selects among available desktops and add or remove them as tabs to your workspace.
+As a user you will typically only use one or a few of the desktops, and it is possible to select among available desktops and add or remove them as tabs to your workspace.

 1. Top Diagram for the content in the desktop